MJspitta/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6. Function that deletes the head node and returns its data
 7. Function that returns the nth node of a linked list
 8. Function that returns the sum of all the data (n) of a linked list
+9. Function that inserts a new node at a given position